tandica/rhcsa/23-configuring-a-firewall.md/yt/notes.md

 `firewallcmd --add-icmp-block=echo-request --permanent`

-`firewallcmd --add-icmp-block-inversion --permanent` blocks all icmp traffic so that you can allow a few of them.
+`firewall-cmd --add-icmp-block-inversion --permanent` blocks all icmp traffic so that you can allow a few of them.
 All icmp traffic is allowed by drfault so if you block a few of them then run this inversion command, it will allow the few you initially blocked and block the rest.

 <br >

 ## CSG

+### Restrict network access using firewall-cmd/firewall

+`firewall-cmd --get-zones` lists all zones

+`firewall-cmd --new-zone=<new-zone> --permanent` creates a new zone.
+Must be used with the **--permanent** option.

+`firewall-cmd --zone=<zone-name> --list-all` lists the details of a specific zone.

+`firewall-cmd --change-interface=<interface>` adds interface to a zone.

+`firewall-cmd --get-active-zones` lists active zones and their interfaces.

+Get all services: `firewall-cmd --get-services`

+### Configure firewall settings with firewall-cmd/firewall

 <br >

 ## DexTutor

+n/a